architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-user-stories.rst

 :USER: Researcher
 :NEED: know how to define user stories
-:WHY: = can add new bugs and features to the pipeline of CEA
+:WHY: add new bugs and features to the pipeline of CEA

-The result will be the Title of your user story:
+The result will be the title of your user story:

 **As a** Researcher **I want to** know how to define user stories **so I** can add new bugs and features to the pipeline of CEA.